kiba/Writings/for_science/dramatis_personae.md

 **Doctor Keiko Toma** - First Appearance: Chapter 15.
 An anthropologist sent with lieutenant Akeno Noguchi on an intelligence mission.

-**Ruby Rose** - First Appearance: Chapter 15.
-She is a second year student at Signal Academy.
+**Ruby Rose** - She is a second year student at Signal Academy.
 Fifteen years old Huntress-in-training involved in an altercation with armed robbers at a dust shop.

+Apperances: 15(not mentioned by name), 16, 20

 **Glynda Goodwitch** - She is a huntress and professor at Beacon Academy.
 After driving off the robbers, she, along with Ruby Rose, applied first aid to the Sidonian victims until the ambulance arrived.